Update: We last updated this article on February 20 with MediaTek Dimensity 9500s

 Last but not least is the Snapdragon 8s Gen 4, which is the latest processor from the company.
 Based on a 4nm node, it offers amazing performance in the mid-range segment.
 If you are looking to get the best bang for your buck, this flagship killer chip performs similarly to the 8 Gen 3.

 It has the same configuration as the Snapdragon 8 Gen 3 and, interestingly, delivers better performance than last year’s.
 It offers 31 percent faster CPU performance and has a more powerful Adreno 825 GPU.
-And just like the 8 Elite, you get features like ray tracing, global illumination while consuming 39 percent less power.
+And just like the 8 Elite, you get features like ray tracing and global illumination while consuming 39 percent less power.
 You can expect this best processor for gaming to debut in many affordable flagship killer phones.

 Here’s how the Snapdragon 8s Gen 4 performs in popular games: